jcpeterson/avoidr/README.md

 avoidr 0.1
 ======

 AVOIDR is a collision avoidance game written in python with pygame.

+Authors: Connor McEntire & Joshua Peterson

 The latest build for Windows has been uploaded (avoidr.v0.11.zip).
 It hasn't been tested on other machines yet.